Memory Techniques

 Flash cards can be used to break the information down into smaller parts and focus on the key points.
 You can use a single side of the flash cards to list key points.
 You also can use both sides of the flash card to practice such things as math and vocabulary words.
 One side will contain the question and the other side the answer.

 Flash cards can be used by reciting out loud.
 Lots of people learn better audibly rather than by just reading information silently.
-By using flash cards you can utilize the audible side as well as the visual side of .
+By using flash cards you can utilize the audible side as well as the visual side of the brain.

 Imagery / Visualization